Ernest Granger

-Ernest Granger (20 April 1844 – 21 May 1914) was a French politician, a veteran of the Paris Commune of 1871, a Blanquist socialist and subsequently a Boulangist nationalist.
+Ernest Granger (20 April 1844 – 21 May 1914) was a French politician, a veteran of the Paris Commune of 1871, and a prominent leader of the Blanquist movement.
+Originally a revolutionary socialist who plotted the overthrow of the Second French Empire, he played a significant role in the clandestine societies of Louis-Auguste Blanqui and commanded a National Guard battalion during the Commune.

+Following his return from exile, Granger became a central figure in Blanquist politics, editing influential journals such as Ni Dieu ni Maître.
+In the late 1880s, he led a nationalist and factional split within the Blanquist movement, aligning with General Georges Boulanger.
+His later political career was defined by a shift toward ardent nationalism and anti-Dreyfusard sentiment, moving away from the socialist mainstream and toward the ideological foundations of the French far-right.

 Early life: Blanquism under the Second Empire

 Ernest Henri Granger was born in Mortagne, into a lower-middle-class family of peasant stock.
 He was educated at the Lycée in Versailles and studied law before breaking off his studies to devote himself to political activism.
 In 1866 he was imprisoned for the first time for sedition.
 Around this time he became involved in the clandestine revolutionary societies organised by the followers of the incarcerated veteran insurrectionist Louis-Auguste Blanqui.
 Together with Gustave Tridon, Émile Eudes and others, Granger plotted the overthrow of the Second French Empire.
 On August 14, 1870, the Blanquists struck, attempting to seize a military arsenal and spark a general uprising; Granger was one of the organisers.
-The coup was premature, but not long after, Napoléon III, discredited by his conduct of the Franco-Prussian War (1870–71), was overthrown.
+The uprising failed to spark a general revolt, but shortly after, Napoléon III was overthrown following the French defeat in the Franco-Prussian War (1870–71).
 Granger, who had avoided arrest after the August uprising, participated in the last demonstration against Napoléon III on September 1 and in the invasion of the Legislative Assembly on September 4, 1870.

-The Paris Commune
+Paris Commune

 In 1870–1871, Granger was a co-editor and contributor of the Blanquist journal La Patrie en Danger.
 He also commanded the 159th battalion of the National Guard and attempted to rally the French to resist the German army at all costs.
 On October 31, Granger and his battalion participated in an armed occupation of the Hôtel de Ville, Paris.
 Along with other National Guard commanders who had participated in the insurrection, Granger was relieved of command, but his soldiers re-elected him, and although he was not recognised by the Versailles government, he resumed command of the 159th battalion.
 Granger participated in the Paris Commune as one of the representatives of the Blanquist faction.
 He was given the task of finding and liberating Blanqui (whose location was kept secret by the government), but before he could complete the mission, the Paris Commune was suppressed.